WinDerek/iid-docs/README.md

 - [ ] Adds the acceptance dates for conferences
 - [ ] Make table scroll horizontally on narrow screens
 - [ ] Dark mode support
+- [ ] Consider static generated sites or server side rendering for this website